AnaCristinaSilvaSolis/AnaCristinaSilvaSolis/README.md

 ## About me

-🔭 I’m currently working on BD, Spring Boot, Angular, Django, Python, Astro, React
+🔭 Currently working on Spring Boot, Quality Assurance, and Leadership.

-🌱 I’m currently learning about microservices

-☁️ I've keen interest in cloud computing.
-So, I'm learning AWS
+🌱 Passionate about Cybersecurity, continuously learning to enhance software quality standards.

+⚙️ Deeply interested in Software Test Automation, while maintaining a solid foundation in Manual Testing.

-💬 Ask me about Software Quality
+💬 Always happy to talk about Software Quality, Testing Strategies, and Continuous Improvement.

-📫 Feel free to reach me out cristinasilvasolis09@gmail.com
+📫 Reach me anytime at cristinasilvasolis09@gmail.com

-🏠 Don't hesitate to drop me a 👋 on Linkedin – www.linkedin.com/in/anacristinasilvasolis
+🤝 Let’s connect on LinkedIn → www.linkedin.com/in/anacristinasilvasolis

+✨ Driven by curiosity, guided by quality, and committed to building better software every day.
 <br>

 ##